-Pearl farming began in Tahiti around 1966, but it didn’t really take off until Erwin Christensen opened a locally cultivated black pearl boutique on the island – that was the first loose pebble that started the avalanche.
+PEARL FARMING began in Tahiti around 1966, but it didn’t really take off until Erwin Christensen opened a locally cultivated black pearl boutique on the island – that was the first loose pebble that started the avalanche.
 Eleven years later Erwin’s daughter, Teya, showed a keen interest in marine biology and jewellery design, which encouraged her dad to pursue pearl hunting more fervently.
-Inspired by his daughter, Erwin built The Farm, a place where travelers could experience pearl diving firsthand.
+Inspired by his daughter, Erwin built The Farm, a place where travellers could experience pearl diving firsthand.

 For many years thereafter The Farm has been advertised as a place for visitors to become treasure hunters and dive for their own pearls.
 Tours have become increasingly more and more popular, not least because The Farm takes an educational approach, explaining how the pearls are grown, using the introduction of a foreign substance, namely a round piece of oyster shell, plucked from the Mississippi River, which is then introduced to their special black-lipped oysters.
 As it happens this is the only nucleus that these picky oysters will accept.
 The next stage of the tour takes visitors through each stage of the birth process, from the creation of the pearl to the extraction and decoration.
 Overall this operation lasts approximately two years and is slowed by a period of meticulous refinement.
 In the end, only three of every one-hundred black pearls will be considered good enough to be called flawless.
 We say ‘black’ pearls, but, in truth, they are plucked from the oysters in five different colours, including blue, green and gold.
 Once the pearl has been removed it is judged based on its lustre and the reflective quality of its surface.
 This is the key to deciding how much it will be worth.